 Clients’ requirements vary considerably from business to business, and meeting each client's needs is a challenge facing many 3PL firms.
 Increasing customer demands for fast shipping and real-time visibility on delivery status are becoming major sources of headaches for 3PLs who haven’t kept up to date when it comes to technology.

 Even mid-sized 3PLs can have a hard time keeping track of all the shipments being sent out.
 Asking vendors about shipments done to generate a monthly statement is no easy task.
 The absence of a reliable reporting system can stick 3PLs with high labor costs and even revenue losses as manually tracked inventories and shipments are prone to human error.

 How Technology Helps

 Technological solutions play a vital role in addressing the many challenges facing 3PLs today.
 Delivering services to clients satisfactorily requires investing wisely in technology.
-Solutions that can help deliver to end customers optimally (whether those are other businesses or B2C consignees), integrate with clients’ systems, enable real-time communication, and provide end-to-end proof of delivery will greatly help 3PL companies.
+3rd party logistics software solutions that can help deliver to end customers optimally (whether those are other businesses or B2C consignees), integrate with clients’ systems, enable real-time communication, and provide end-to-end proof of delivery will greatly help 3PL companies.